Links on Android Authority may earn us a commission. Learn more.

 However, many issues can be fixed by simply force closing the app.
 And the process for doing this is really quite simple.

-On the Galaxy S9+, you can tap and hold the app that you want to force close.
-Then, once the app starts bouncing and a little menu with four options comes up, click on App info.
+On the OnePlus 7T Pro, you can tap and hold the app that you want to force close.
+After a long press, a menu with two options will pop up.
+Tap on App info.
 This will take you directly to that app’s “page,” so to speak, in your App Manager.
-The Force stop button is at the bottom on the right-hand side.
+Tap on the Force stop button.

 Not all phones will have this nifty feature that allows you to force close an app directly from your home screen.
 If you can’t access the app’s information by tapping and holding the app, you’ll need to go through your phone’s settings and find the App Manager.

-On the Galaxy S9+, after navigating to Settings, you can either use the Search function to search for “Apps” or scroll down until you see Apps.
+On the OnePlus 7T Pro, after navigating to Settings, you can either use the Search function to search for “Apps” or scroll down until you see Apps and notifications.
 After you tap on Apps, you should see all of your apps.
-Then, you can scroll until you find the app you need to force close, click on it, and click Force stop at the bottom right.
+You might need an extra step to tap on “See all apps.”
+Then, you can scroll until you find the app you need to force close, click on it, and click Force stop.